Session #1 – 10:30am ET

 Christine & Joe believe that we can build better teams and develop people in order to prepare our students and institutions for what the future holds.
 In career education, we should expect ourselves to be as agile, adaptable, and resilient as we expect our students to be about the future.
 In this session, Christine Cruzvergara and Joe Testani will discuss trends they see for the future of work and how we can address some of these challenges in our work.

 The ability for Career Centers to reach thousands of students, alumni, or employers with the same or less amount of work, all while improving the quality of service delivery is a rare feat, yet one that is being expected on Career Leaders today, Come learn about the fresh mindset, approach, and skillset it takes to Scale a Career operation.
-This presentation will advocate for a new set of best practices related to scaling career services, and will pull data from The Career Leadership Collective’s survey and three recent thinks tanks on the topic.
+This presentation will advocate for a new set of best practices related to scaling career services based on various research and “think tank” initiatives.

 Christine is currently completing her tenure as the Associate Provost and Executive Director for Career Education at Wellesley College where she built a comprehensive career model that engaged the entire college ecosystem ensuring greater opportunity for the next generation of women leaders and garnering national recognition for her forward-thinking vision.
 In January 2019, Christine will take on her new role as VP of Higher Education & Student Success at Handshake where she’ll lead the strategic development of their university teams and deepen partnerships across the higher education community to achieve more equitable student career success.